Pool-Of-Tears/Myne/README.md

 ------

 **Myne** is a [FOSS](https://en.m.wikipedia.org/wiki/Free_and_open-source_software) Android application for downloading and reading ebooks from [Project Gutenberg](https://gutenberg.org).
-It utilizes the [GutenDex](https://github.com/garethbjohnson/gutendex) API to fetch metadata for ebooks in the backend.
-Myne can also serve as an EPUB reader, enabling you to import and read your EPUB books.
+It uses the [GutenDex](https://github.com/garethbjohnson/gutendex) API to fetch metadata for ebooks in the backend.
+Additionally, it functions as an EPUB reader, allowing you to easily import and immerse yourself in your favorite EPUB books!

 *The name of the app is inspired from the main character of an anime called [Ascendance of a Bookworm](https://myanimelist.net/anime/39468/Honzuki_no_Gekokujou__Shisho_ni_Naru_Tame_ni_wa_Shudan_wo_Erandeiraremasen)*.